cf73/humanity/content/collections/commencement_speeches/tom-hanks.md

         text: 'at Harvard University on May 25 of last year:'
   -
     type: paragraph
-  -
-    type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
-        text: '(This is the text of Hanks’s speech)'
+        text: 'This is the text of Hanks’s speech: https://www.harvard.edu/media-relations/2023/05/25/tom-hanks-commencement-speech/'
   -
     type: paragraph
     content: